Cricket Australia loses major sponsor over players' 'conspiracy' to cheat

 A spokesperson for Toyota Corp said the carmaker supported “Cricket Australia’s decision to initiate an independent review into the conduct and culture of the Australian men’s teams”.

-Reporting by Byron Kaye; Editing by Paul Tait and Michael Perry
+Reporting by Byron Kaye; Additional reporting by Nick Mulvenney; Editing by Paul Tait and Michael Perry